“What exactly is it that you do in your seminars and retreats?”

 “Is there something I can do in advance to prepare for an event?”

-Both the seminars and retreats are fairly challenging.
-We advise arriving well rested and unhurried.
+Both the seminars and retreats are fairly challenging across a wide range.
+We advise arriving well-rested and unhurried.
 By nature, these events are probably deeper in subject matter than the average day for most persons.
 Consequently, it’s probably a good idea to take some time to reflect and gather oneself for the event.

 “What should I bring with me?”

-For seminars, comfortable, loose clothing (many persons bring a change of clothes for the physical activities); a notebook and pen; a prepared lunch is optional, as there will be restaurants and cafes nearby for the lunch break; perhaps something to drink, although drinks will be available in the room during the various breaks.
+Comfortable, loose clothing (many persons bring a change of clothes for the physical activities); a notebook and pen; a prepared lunch is optional, as there will be restaurants and cafes nearby for the lunch break; perhaps something to drink, although drinks and snacks will be available in the room during the various breaks.

 “I’m still not convinced that I’d like to attend.
 Is there someone I can speak to directly or some way I can get more information?”